Co-Management of herbs, pharmaceuticals

 Ma-Huang can be use for short-term and long-term therapies.
 It helps resolves problems of water metabolism and congested fluids (Xiao Qing Long Tang).
 It has a modern use treating ovarian cysts with fluids accumulations in the interior (Yang He Tang).
 Also used for treatment of arthralgia, particularly used when the joints are swollen.

-It’s important to manage the dosing and to know that Ma-Huang is not for everyone.
+It’s important to remember that Ma-Huang is not suited for everyone and the correct dosis and diagnosis is essential for its use.
 It needs to be recommended by a license oriental medicine practitioner or herbalist.
 Ma-Huang can cause a rise in blood pressure and increase in heart rate but is not observed in healthy persons with normal blood pressure taking one time 20mg of ephedrine.
 Ephedrine in ma-huang may have interactions between Monoamine oxidase inhibitors (MAOIs) and prostaglandin synthesis inhibitors (which include many of the non-steroidal anti-inflammatory drugs).